Huia O’Sullivan | Executive director

 She has worked at the Families Commission, co-designing with community the document “Thriving in Practice” which is the current theory of change that is embedded in Ngā Rangatahi Toa’s work.
 When Huia’s not leading youth wānanga, creating or writing funding proposals, you’ll find her on her longboard skating, snowboarding or travelling.

 Laughton Kora is the lead singer of the international band Kora, and musical director for Grease and Amadeus.
 He is a Theatre director and singer /songwriter.
 He has been an artist mentor at NRT since 2017.

 Chris Graham’s acting career spans a number of decades and also works within the education system enabling young people as a resource teacher learning and behaviour (RTLB).
 He has been apart of our creative artist Manawa Ora for the 2018 season and contributed to the further development of artists, peer support and rangatahi to get them show ready for the sell-out Basement Theatre season of Manawa Ora 2018. & 2019

 Carey Tasker (Ngāti Whakaue) is the chairman of the board of Ngā Rangatahi Toa.
 He is a chartered accountant currently working as a Principal Commercial Advisor at Auckland Council.

-Shelby Roberts is a values-based decision maker with a experience in navigating both private and public sector organisations.
+Shelby is a values-based decision-maker with experience in navigating both private and public sector organisations.
 She shares her home with her husband, their four tamariki, her mama Jennifer and kuri (dog) named Ramona.